-Although religion has outlined strict laws and regulations in terms of buying financial products, the extent to which religious adherents follow Islamic [4] is likely to vary, and this variation is influenced by attitude (Newaz et al., 2016).
-Attitude has a strong impact on people's perceptions and hence impacts the impacts of the perceptions and hence impacts the intention to use Islamic banking products, such as Islamic credit cards and personal financing (Amin et al., 2013).
+Although religion has outlined strict laws and regulations in terms of buying financial products, the extent to which religious adherents follow Islamic law is likely to vary, and this variation is influenced by attitude (Newaz et al., 2016).
+Attitude has a strong impact on people's perceptions and hence impacts their behavior (Fazio, 1986).
+It is considered as the most influential factor that explains a person's intention to use Islamic banking products, such as Islamic credit cards and personal financing (Amin et al., 2013).
 A study by Amin et al. (2009) revealed that attitude has a significant effect on intention to use Islamic banking products.
 Based on the description, the following hypotheses can be formulated as: